ID Theft Resources

 What are the chances that someone will return my lost wallet?

 If you lose your wallet — as opposed to someone stealing it — don't despair.
 The odds are good that someone will return it to you.
-A study published in Science in 2019 found that more than 50% of people contacted the owners of lost wallets if these wallets had any cash in it.
+A study published in the journal Science in 2019 found that more than 50% of people that found lost wallets contacted the owners of the wallets if those wallets had any cash in them.

 What items should you never keep in your wallet?